SU(2) gauge theory of fluctuating stripe order in the two-dimensional Hubbard model: Results

 \subsection{Stripe ordered chargons}

 The chargons are treated in renormalized mean-field theory, see Sec.~\ref{sec: chargons}.
 We ignore superconductivity and focus on regions in the phase diagram where unidirectional stripe order minimizes the free energy.
 Pseudogap behavior in regions with N\'eel or spiral order has already been analyzed previously within our SU(2) gauge theory of fluctuating magnetic order \cite{Bonetti2022a, Forni2025}.
-For sizable values of $t'/t$, the magnetic order is of stripe-type only for a sizable hole doping below half-filling ($n<1$).
-For electron doping ($n>1$) and small hole doping, the magnetic order is of N\'eel-type or spiral, respectively \cite{Scholle2023,Scholle2024}.
+For $t'=0$, the mean-field ground state is N\'eel ordered only at half-filling, and stripe ordered away from half-filling, while for $T>0$ N\'eel and also spiral order are stabilized in a region around half-filling \cite{Scholle2023,Scholle2024}.
+For sizable values of $t'/t$, the magnetic order is of stripe-type only for a sizable hole doping below half-filling ($n<1$), while for electron doping ($n>1$) and small hole doping, the magnetic order is of N\'eel-type or spiral, respectively \cite{Scholle2023,Scholle2024}.

 As explained in Sec.~\ref{sec: stripe order}, we need to assume a {\em commensurate}\/ stripe order with a finite period $p$ in our numerical calculations.
 The order is then characterized by real space spin and charge profiles, which are described by finite Fourier series with wave vectors $\bQ_n = (2\pi n/p,n\pi)$ with $n \in \{0,1,...,P-1\}$, where $P=p$ if $p$ is even, and $P=2p$ if $p$ is odd.
 The spin profile is described by Fourier coefficients $M_n$ with odd $n$, and the charge profile by coefficients $\rho_n$ with even $n$.
-The gap equations determine the Fourier coefficients $M_n$ and $\rho_n$ for any given period $p$, and we select the optimal period $p$ by minimizing the free energy with respect to $p$, offering the following choices: $p \in \{ 2,3,\dots,16 \}$.
+The gap equations determine the Fourier coefficients $M_n$ and $\rho_n$ for any given period $p$, and we select the optimal period $p$ by minimizing the free energy with respect to $p$, offering the following choices: $p \in \{ 2,4,\dots,32 \} \cup \{ 3,5,\dots,15 \}$, such that $P \leq 32$.
 Momentum integrals are replaced by discrete momentum sums corresponding to very large lattices (several hundred sites in each direction) with periodic boundary conditions and linear dimensions in $x$ direction which are integer multiples of $p$.

+The spin and charge profiles are never strictly harmonic, but rather a superposition with several wave vectors $\bQ_n$.
+We refer to the wave vectors with the largest Fourier coefficients $|M_n|$ and $|\rho_n|$ as the {\em dominant}\/ spin and charge order wave vectors $\bQ^s$ and $\bQ^c$, respectively.
+Strictly speaking there are inversion-symmetry related pairs of dominant wave vectors with equally maximal $|M_n|$ and $|\rho_n|$ for spin and charge, respectively.
+The $y$ component of $\bQ^s$ and $\bQ^c$ is always $\pi$ and $0$, respectively.
+The choice of $\bQ^s$ and $\bQ^c$ becomes unique if we consider only wave vectors with an $x$ component between $0$ and $\pi$.